The Problem -

 Solution - our Gas Saver System

-torch nozzle and torch gas hose.
+MIG gun nozzle and gun gas hose.